SnowConvert AI - Function References for SQL-Server

 The name of the database to obtain the id.

-Returns an id which correspond to the number assigned to the database when it is created.
+Returns an id which corresponds to the number assigned to the database when it is created.
 This number is assigned consecutively.

 Input: